 Debbie Piescor is a master teacher and the lead teacher in the Primary Program.
 She is also the Curriculum Specialist for the school.
 She has been teaching since 1995, and joined A Child’s Place School in 2002.
 She holds a B.A. in Elementary Education & Psychology.
 Debbie has given presentations for the professional development of educators at several NAEYC conferences at the state and national level including this school year.
 She has also completed Dr. Becky Bailey’s Conscious Discipline training in Florida, as well as attending numerous professional development institutes, conferences, workshops, and training experiences in order to maintain an in depth knowledge base in all areas pertaining to early childhood education.

 Babs Ponder joined A Child’s Place in 2011 and has a bachelor’s degree from Johnson and Wales University in Food Service Management and an AAS in Baking and Pastry Arts, which brings another unique perspective to our program.
 She has an enthusiasm for working with children which is enhanced by the calm relaxed manner in which she interacts with them.
-Babs is a teacher in the Nursery Class.
+Babs is a teacher in the Half Day Nursery.

 Caitlin McGrath joined A Child’s Place School’s permanent staff in 2014, although she had been a familiar face within our school since 2010, having regularly worked as camp counselor and life guard during the summer, and substitute teacher during the school year.
 She holds a bachelor’s degree in Secondary Education/History from The College of New Jersey.
 Caitlin completed thirty hours of Orton-Gillingham training summer of 2017.
 Caitlin is a teacher in the Primary Program.

 Dana Stefanic joined A Child’s Place in January of 2016.
 Dana taught previously at St. Catharine’s Preschool in Holmdel for eight years before returning to school to finish her degree in Psychology.
 She is currently a student at Georgian Court University and will be completing her degree in December 2017.
-Dana is the assistant in the Nursery Class.
+Dana is the assistant in the Half Day Nursery.

 Jessie Rarig joined A Child’s Place in 2015.
 She has finished school with a degree in Education/Special Education.
 She is now in the process of pursuing a master’s degree in Counseling with a specialization in Art Therapy.
 Jessie works as the leader of the Pre-schoolers at her church and has been a counselor at the ACP summer camp for the last three years.
 She is an assistant teacher in the Primary Program.